Lynda D. Woodruff Professional Development Sponsorship on Justice, Equity, Diversity, and Inclusion (JEDI) in Physical Therapy

 Lynda D. Woodruff, PT, PhD, is known to many as a trailblazer in physical therapy education and a stalwart contributor to physical therapy electrodiagnostic practice.
 From integrating public schools in Lynchburg, VA, to becoming the first female African American professor at the University of North Carolina-Chapel Hill, Dr. Woodruff truly lived her mission.
 She advocated for and promoted health equity and diversity education throughout her practice and career.
 Electrodiagnostic physical therapy practice as we know it would not be possible without her contributions.
 She left us on March 20, 2018, but her legacy remains, and it is incumbent upon us as an Academy to press-on and humbly honor her life's work by supporting this endowment.
 Together we succeed.
 Donate Today!

 The Charlene Mae Nelson Endowment Fund

-Billie was a founding member of the Academy of Clinical Electrophysiology and Wound Management and was the first woman to receive the Electrophysiology Clinical Specialist certification.
-She was an associate professor emerita in the Division of Physical Therapy at the University of North Carolina at Chapel Hill.
+Billie was a founding member of the Academy of Clinical Electrophysiology and Wound Management and was the first woman to receive board certification as an Electrophysiology Clinical Specialist.
+She was an associate professor emerita in the Division of Physical Therapy at the University of North Carolina-Chapel Hill.

-For an updated Spending Plan 2021 for the Charlene Mae Nelson Foundation Fund CLICK HERE
+For a detailed Spending Plan for the Charlene Mae Nelson Foundation Fund click here.